timescale/docs/use-timescale/migration/about-hypershift.md

 docker run -ti timescale/hypershift:0.6 --help
 ```

+### The hypershift clone tool

-You can give hypershift commands to perform operations.
+You can use the hypershift `clone` command to preserve a copy of your database
-These commands are passed as arguments.
-Currently, the only
-supported command is `clone`, which directs hypershift to make
+in the source location.
+With this command, instead of moving the contents off
-a copy of the source database in the target database.
+the source and into the target, hypershift makes a full copy of the contents of

-### Configuration flags for `clone` command
+your source database, and moves it into the source database.
+You can add
+parameters to the `clone` command to filter which contents to copy.

 |Short command|Long command|Example use|Description|
 |-|-|-|-|